awsdocs/amazon-chime-administration-guide/doc_source/delete-phone.md

 # Deleting phone numbers<a name="delete-phone"></a>

-Delete unassigned phone numbers from your phone number management **Inventory**\.
+You can delete unassigned phone numbers from your phone number management inventory\.
 For more information about unassigning phone numbers, see [Managing phone number inventory](phone-inventory.md)\.

 **To delete unassigned phone numbers**